-Personal Report of Communication Apprehension (PRCA-24) Self-
+Personal Report of Communication Apprehension (PRCA-24)

-- 1. I dislike participating in group discussions. - 2.
-Generally, I am comfortable while participating in group discussions. - 3.
-I am tense and nervous while participating in group discussions. - 4.
-I like to get involved in group discussions. - 5.
-Engaging in group discussions with new people makes me tense and nervous. - 6.
-I am calm and relaxed while participating in group discussions. - 7.
-Generally, I am nervous when I have to participate in group discussions. - 8.
-Usually, I am calm and relaxed while participating in meetings. - 9.
-I am very calm and relaxed when I am called upon to express an opinion at a meeting. - 10.
-I am afraid to express myself at meetings. - 11.
-Communicating at meetings usually makes me uncomfortable. - 12.
-I am very relaxed when answering questions at a meeting. - 13.
-While participating in a conversation with a new acquaintance, I feel very nervous. - 14.
-I have no fear of speaking up in conversations. - 15.
-Ordinarily, I am very tense and nervous in conversations. - 16.
-Ordinarily, I am very calm and relaxed in conversations. - 17.
-When conversing with a new acquaintance, I feel very relaxed. - 18.
-I am afraid to speak up in conversations. - 19.
-I have no fear of giving a speech. - 20.
-Certain parts of my body feel very tense and rigid while giving a speech. - 21.
-I feel relaxed while giving a speech. - 22.
-My thoughts become confused and jumbled when I am giving a speech. - 23.
-I face the prospect of giving a speech with confidence. - 24.
+Self-report instrument designed to measure communication apprehension.

+SELF-ASSESSMENT 1.1

+PERSONAL REPORT OF COMMUNICATION APPREHENSION

+Directions: This instrument is composed of 24 statements concerning your feelings about communicating with other people.
+Please indicate in the space provided the degree to which each statement applies to you by marking whether you (1) strongly agree, (2) agree, (3) are undecided, (4) disagree, or (5) strongly disagree with each statement.
+There are no right or wrong answers.
+Many of the statements are similar to other statements.
+Do not be concerned about this.
+Work guickly; just record your first impressions.

+I dislike participating in group discussions.

+Generally, I am comfortable while participating in group discussions.

+I am tense and nervous while participating in group discussions

+I like to get involved in group discussions.

+Engaging in group discussions with new people makes me tense and nervous.

+I am calm and relaxed while participating in group discussions.

+Generally, I am nervous when I have to participate in group discussions.
+Usually, I am calm and relaxed while participating in meetings.

+- I am very calm and relaxed when I am called upon to express an opinion at a meeting. - I am afraid to express myself at meetings.

+Communicating at meetings usually makes me uncomfortable.

+I am very relaxed when answering questions at a meeting.

+While participating in a conversation with a new acquaintance, I feel very nervous.

+l have no fear of speaking up in conversations.

+Ordinarily, I am very tense and nervous in conversations.

+Ordinarily, I am very calm and relaxed in conversations.

+When conversing with a new acquaintance, I feel very relaxed.

+am afraid to speak up in conversations.

+I have no fear of giving a speech

+Certain parts of my body feel very tense and rigid while giving a speech.

+I feel relaxed while giving a speech.

+My thoughts become confused and jumbled when I am giving a speech.

+I face the prospect of giving a speech with confidence.

 While giving a speech, I get so nervous I forget facts I really know.

-The PRCA-24 allows you to compute a total score and four subscores.
+Scoring: The PRCA-24 allows you to compute a total score and four subscores.
 The total score represents your degree of traitlike communication apprehension.
 Total scores may range from 24 to 120.
 McCroskey argued that any score above 72 indicates general communication apprehension.